 3) If your child has a “luvvy” (special blanket or toy to make them feel comfortable), be sure to bring it with you to the visit, even if they only use it in bed at home.
 This will help comfort them.

 4) For young children, bring a doll, so the physician can check the doll first, lessening the fear the child may have about the medical tools.
 You can also have the doctor check mommy or daddy first, but in my experience children are comforted more by having their doll checked then their parents.
+It works even better when the doll has ears and a mouth that opens.

-6) Bring diapers, wipes and baggies for soiled items (these are good things to have in your bag at all times, prior to potty training).
+6) Bring diapers, wipes and baggies for soiled items (these are good things to have in your bag at all times, prior to school age).
 You can not rely on your pediatrician having the size or brand of diapers your child uses on hand.
 Wipes come in handy for many things, not just cleaning little butts, and the pediatrician visit often brings out the snot, spit-up, and other fun stuff.
 Help the next patient have a more pleasant experience by placing any soiled items in a sealed bag, so the room does not smell bad.
 An extra baggy also comes in handy for soiled clothes and toys.

 7) Dress your child appropriately, and bring a blanket.
 Clothes that are easiest to remove or lift-up are best.
-No need to go with anything fancy.
+No need to dress fancy.
 You should also bring a small blanket to cover your baby, since they will likely have their clothes removed for vitals signs (measuring) by the nurse, and you don’t put them back on until after the physician has checked your child.
 If you have an older child, at least have them remove any jackets and tight or complicated clothing.

 8) Bring ANY MEDICATION you have given your child, even if your doctor prescribed it, it is herbal, or over-the-counter.
 This is the best way to avoid diagnosis and medication errors.

 10) Don’t forget a list of questions to ask the doctor, so you make sure to get the most out of your visit.
-You may also want a paper and pen to write down any diagnoses or instructions, so you don’t forget how much ibuprofen you’re supposed to give when your toddler wakes up screaming at 3am.
+You may also want a paper and pen to write down any diagnoses or instructions, so you don’t forget how much ibuprofen you are supposed to give when your toddler wakes up screaming at 3am.
 If your doctor has not brought it up, you may want to ask them what do if your child worsens, and when to return.

 11) If you need a copy of vaccination records or school forms, contact the office in advance, and do not forget your paperwork!
 You should also bring your insurance card (if you have one and expect the insurance to cover your visit) each time.